 Who?
 Hypatia's entry to our list of great women in STEM might appear to some as tenuous.
 After all, her work was not quite what we would define as STEM today.
 Forgotten by the modern world for many centuries, her memory is honored here.
 Hypatia was a prolific polymath in Roman Alexandria.
 The time and her life are depicted in the film Agora, which is well worth a watch.
-Hypatia spent her days as a Greek mathematician, astronomer, and philosopher in what is then the Byzantine Empire.
+Hypatia spent her days as a Greek mathematician, astronomer, and philosopher in what was then the Byzantine Empire.
 She was the head of the Neoplatonic school at Alexandria, where she taught philosophy and astronomy.
-Under the auspices of, the rise of Christianity, her life was tragically cut short.
+Murdered by a mob of Christians in 415 CE, her life was tragically cut short.

 2. Marie Curie

-Madam Curie is the only women in history to win two Nobel Prizes.
-She was awarded both in 1903 and 1911 for her contributions to science.
+Marie Skłodowska Curie is the only woman in history to win two Nobel Prizes.
+She was awarded the Nobel prize in physics in 1903 and the prize in chemistry in 1911.
 Her work on radioactivity has been of paramount importance to humankind.
-After her husband's tragic death, she gained her doctorate in 1903 and took his position as the Professor of General Physics in Sorbonne, Paris in 1906.
-She was the first woman to hold this position.
+She gained her doctorate in 1903, and after her husband's tragic death in 1906, she took his position as the Professor of General Physics in Sorbonne, Paris, in 1906.
+She was the first woman to become a professor at the University of Paris.
 She was also appointed as the director of the Curie Laboratory in the Radium Institute of the University of Paris, founded in 1914.
-Her obsession and thirst for discovery for the subject of radioactivity ultimately led to her untimely death.
-A sacrifice that has not been forgotten.
+Her obsession and thirst for discovery for the subject of radioactivity ultimately led to her untimely death — a sacrifice that has not been forgotten.

 3. Rosalind Franklin